-If you bother reading TRP you should also be reading evolutionary biology.
+If you bother reading the Red Pill and seduction you should also be reading evolutionary biology.
 Nature has an article, “The evolution of monogamy in response to partner scarcity,” that postulates “fitness payoffs to monogamy and the maintenance of a single partner can be greater when partners are rare.
 Thus, partner availability is increasingly recognized as a key variable structuring mating behavior.”

 Previous papers have speculated that child investment caused humans to become more monogamous.
 This paper has an alternate theory, however, with important implications for modern dating life.
 The authors say: